saint11/DeadWeight/source/game.md

 ![](images/barbarian-torch.png)

 During the **expedition** the characters venture into the depths of the earth in search of some reward.
 Raiding in caves and dungeons is not a healthy job, it takes a toll on the player characters.
-Time passes in a weird way down there, minutes turns into hours, and hunger and thirst are even more deadly than the monsters inside.
+Time passes in a weird way down there, minutes turns into hours, and hunger and thirst are even deadlier than the monsters inside.

 The **expedition** can be broken down in 3 phases: